The Office of Research and Innovation’s Employee Awards

 - Employees who have won an award in the past 5 years are not eligible to be nominated for that award.

-The Outstanding Contributor Award may acknowledge up to two employees or groups of employees for their exceptional contributions to the Office of Research and Innovation.
+The Outstanding Contributor Award may acknowledge up to three employees or groups of employees for their exceptional contributions to the Office of Research and Innovation.

-Award Criteria: Nominees should maintain an acceptable level of performance in all functions of their positions, and should be nominated by their supervisor for either the Innovation or the Above and Beyond category.
+Award Criteria: Nominees should maintain an acceptable level of performance in all functions of their positions.

 Nominees should be recognized for showing creativity in establishing a product, service, or solution that adds substantial value to the Office of Research and Innovation.
 Criteria include: